anjani50/sql_sale_project/README.md

 # sql_sale_project

 1.retrieve the total number of order placed
-2.Retrieve all orders placed on a specific date
-3.Get the details of all orders that include a specific pizza (e.g., 'hawaiian_m') 4.calculate the total renvenue generated from the pizza sales 5.identify the highest-priced pizza
+2.Find the total number of pizzas ordered on a specific date 3.Get the details of all orders that include a specific pizza (e.g., 'hawaiian_m') 4.calculate the total renvenue generated from the pizza sales 5.identify the highest-priced pizza